Begin Your Law Enforcement Career

-After 1 year of service, an officer will receive $4 dollars per month for each year of service ($48 per year).
+After one year of service, an officer will receive $4 per month for each year of service ($48 per year).
 No maximum.

 The City of Denton provides life insurance for each employee at no cost to the individual.
 The coverage equals one year's salary or double in cases of accidental death.

 Employees participate in the Texas Municipal Retirement System (TMRS).
-Employees contribute 7% of gross pay (tax deferred) and the City of Denton matches contributions and interest on a 2:1 basis upon retirement.
-Employees can retire after 20 years of service at any age or with 5 years of service at age 60.
-ICMA is also offered to employees as a supplemental retirement savings plan.
-It is tax deferred and it is a voluntary plan with no City of Denton contributions.
+Employees contribute 7% of gross pay (tax deferred), and the City of Denton matches contributions and interest on a 2:1 basis upon retirement.
+Employees can retire after 20 years of service at any age or with five years of service at age 60.
+A supplemental, tax-deferred retirement savings plan is also offered to employees, and it is a voluntary plan with no City of Denton contributions.

-Employees may elect to enroll in PayFlex in order to use tax-free dollars to pay for out of pocket medical expenses and/or dependent care expenses.
+Employees may elect to enroll in Flexible Spending Accounts in order to use tax-free dollars to pay for out-of-pocket medical expenses and/or dependent care expenses.